LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 an RDF syntax specifically designed for adding semantics to JSON.
 JSON-LD achieves this by adding a so-called *context* to the JSON data, which describes how the JSON tags should be interpreted.
-E.g., having `"name": "foaf:name"` in your context implies that all name tags should be interpreted as the predicate `foaf:name`.
+E.g., having `"name":"foaf:name"` in your context implies that all name tags should be interpreted as the predicate `foaf:name`.
 Other JSON-LD keywords can be used to identify whether certain values are IRIs, or whether an entity has a specific type.